Alison Price Becker (center) joins her guests at the dinner buffet.

-Alison Price Becker's Jazz-Inspired Party
+Alison Price Becker's party invite.

 What makes a party truly memorable?
 Fantastic food, excellent cocktails, and a beautiful setting to be sure, but in the Hamptons these qualities are often par for the course.
 What truly sets an event apart is a host’s ability to create a fun yet relaxed energy that lets guests unwind and be themselves.
 It’s an almost magical skill that my friend Alison Price Becker has perfected, particularly at her Manhattan restaurant, Alison Eighteen.
 “At Alison Eighteen, I am at the front, greeting, and in the dining room making sure everyone’s happy and well fed,” says the restaurateur.
 “A dinner party is not that different; the base of entertaining is hospitality, and that is at the core of any restaurant as well.”